Dishant-Chouhan/Diabetic-Retinopathy-Detection-with-Gradcampp/README.md

 Place the downloaded `best_model.pth` file into your project’s `models/` directory (create if needed) or you can directly save in current directory.

 ---
-## 🚀 How to Run This Project

-This section will guide you through setting up the project and launching the web application locally.

----

 ### ✅ Prerequisites